- Trade-ups – decisions to redirect resources toward optimal uses that provide additional educational opportunities for students

 - Expand Belle Isle to serve more students

-- West Nichols Hills will be home to 5th-6th grade
+- West Nichols Hills will be home to Belle Isle 5th-6th grade

-- Belle Isle will be home to 7th-8th grade
+- Belle Isle will be home to their 7th-8th grade

 - Southeast High School to expand enrollment

-- Merge Northeast Academy and Classen SAS & expand to serve more students
+- Divide Classen SAS into middle school and high school campuses and expand to serve more students

-- Current Classen SAS will be home to 5th-8th grade
+- Current Classen SAS Middle School will be home to 5th-8th grade

-- Current Northeast will be home to 9th-12th grade
+- Current Northeast building will be home to Classen SAS High School’s 9th-12th grade

 Q: When will these trade-ups and new programs be available to students?
 All trade-ups and new programs will begin with the 2019-20 school year.
 In future years, additional trade-ups and programs will be planned, based on capacity and facilities.